QuantumRoboticsURC/RoverSim/README.md

-# RoverSim
+# LIGHT RoverSim
-repo where robot simulation will be held
+repo where robot LIGHT simulation will be held

-Until Q-Mars simulation is finished we will be using a simulation of the Manchester robotics "puzzlebot" robot, we plan to map the pose of the base_link given by gazebo into the imu and gps topics and test the autonomous navigation code we have developed on it.
+This repo contains a simulation of the Manchester robotics "puzzlebot" robot, which we plan to use as computationaly cheap simulation of the Q-Mars.
+For this we plan to map the pose of the base_link given by gazebo into the imu and gps topics and to test the autonomous navigation codes.

-To use the puzzlebot simulation run:
+To use the puzzlebot simulation:
+- clone this repository in the src folder of your ros workspace
+- rename the folder called 'RoverSim' to 'puzzlebot_sim'
+- run:
-` roslaunch puzzlebot_gazebo puzzlebot_gazebo.launch `
+` roslaunch puzzlebot_sim our_puzlebot_sim.launch `
+- if your are using this simulation to test algorithms within the [autonomous nav package](https://github.com/QuantumRoboticsURC/qr_navigation) the node that will generate the gps and imu equivalents is the [OdomPublisherPuzzlebotSim.py](https://github.com/QuantumRoboticsURC/qr_navigation/blob/main/scripts/OdomPublisherPuzzlebotSim2.py) node

 before running this roslaunch please ensure:
 - all the packages within this repo are located at the src/<package_name>